Get Office Version

 Purpose

-The purpose of this solution is to check the MS Office Version installed on the windows machine.
+The purpose of this solution is to audit the MS Office Version installed on the windows machine and store the details in custom fields.

 Associated Content